KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 ```

 The `create_array` function starts off by calculating the initial capacity.
-We do this by doubling the default capacity (4) until we have enough space to fit in
-`count` items.
+This is done by finding the nearest power of 2 that is big enough to fit `count` items.
 Afterwards we allocate the buffer and copy all the items into it.

 ```c